jordantbui/Midterm-Project-2-CS-3310/README.md

 Midterm Project 2 Code Implementation
 -
-Implements two different methods for finding a given sum between 2 numbers in a given array and returns the sum and the 2 numbers
+Implements two different methods for finding a given sum between 2 numbers in a given array and returns the sum and the 2 numbers.

 Sum Finder
 -